jsonmaur/jumpsuit/README.md

 // Yep, that's all you have to import import { Render, State, Component } from 'jumpsuit'

-// Create a state and with some actions const CounterState = State('counter', {
+// Create a state with some actions const CounterState = State('counter', {

   // Initial State